 Due from a Related Party, Interest Receivable.
-The fair value of the Company's due from a related party and interest receivable in June 30, 2022 and December 31, 2021 was determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
+The fair value of the Company's due from a related party and interest receivable on June 30, 2023 and December 31, 2022 was determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
 These financial instruments are classified under Level 2 (Significant observable inputs) of the fair value hierarchy groups in the financial statements.

-9. Capital Management
+10. Capital Management